Who is Octopus on The Masked Singer?

-The nation is hooked on zany guessing-game present with The Masked Singer, which sees a collection of celebrities don elaborate disguises as we try to guess simply who’s behind the masks.
+The nation is hooked on zany guessing-game present with The Masked Singer, which sees a sequence of celebrities don elaborate disguises as we try to guess simply who’s behind the masks.

 With theories flying round on the web, who actually sang The Little Mermaid’s A part of Your World?